Bannon's Senate Insurgency Hits a Stumbling Block in Utah

 But Utah’s political landscape has shifted meaningfully in recent weeks.
 As I reported recently, Hatch has been privately telling allies that he plans to retire at the end of his term.
 And if the veteran senator does decide not to run for reelection (Hatch’s office says he hasn’t made a final decision), Mitt Romney is planning to seek his seat.

-Matheson told me he think it’s unlikely Bannon will be able to field another serious candidate in Utah.
+Matheson told me he thinks it’s unlikely Bannon will be able to field another serious candidate in Utah.
 “I think this kind of clears the last of the path for Mitt,” he said.

 That sentiment was echoed by other Utah politicos I heard from Monday.
-"If Mitt Romney enters the senate race, it is hard to imagine any other candidate, hand picked by Bannon or otherwise, who could beat him,” said Jason Perry, director of the University of Utah’s Hinckley Institute of Politics.
+"If Mitt Romney enters the Senate race, it is hard to imagine any other candidate, hand picked by Bannon or otherwise, who could beat him,” said Jason Perry, director of the University of Utah’s Hinckley Institute of Politics.
 “Romney is political royalty in Utah and his brand of politics resonates with Utah voters.”

 But even if Romney weren’t part of the conversation, Utah likely would have proven inhospitable terrain for Bannon’s project.
 For one thing, Bannon himself is not an especially popular figure in the state.
 During last year’s election, local media outlets seized on remarks he had made in 2012 criticizing Romney’s five sons for making time to serve as Mormon missionaries without having served in the military.
 Unlike in other red states—where outsider candidates welcome and even court Bannon’s support—Matheson’s ties to the former White House chief strategist were seen as an electoral liability.